vladimirice/ucom.backend/documentation/architecture/ENTITIES.md

 ### Entities states (response fields structure):
 * `Full` - all possible fields
-* `Preview` - amount of fields required for lists of entities
+* `Preview` - the amount of fields required for lists of entities
-* `Card` - minimum amount of fields, used in `object inside object` situations, ex. `entity_for` - for whom post is published, User or Organization data.
+* `Card` - minimum amount of fields, used in `object inside object` situations, ex. `entity_for` - for whom the post is published, User or Organization data.

 It is possible that in the future such states will completely be moved to frontend.
 Because of GraphQL implementation.